Humanitas: The American Republic is designed to be a one-semester course ideal for high school students studying American history.

 Humanitas: The American Republic guides students through a series of primary documents tracing the growth and evolution of the American experiment.
-The first volume explores the creation of a new government and culture, early American literature and religious movements, the path to emancipation, and more.
-The second explores the onset and duration of the Civil War, the societal reckonings of the reconstruction era, and more.
+Book 1 explores the creation of a new government and culture, early American literature and religious movements, the path to emancipation, and more.
+Book 2 explores the onset and duration of the Civil War, the societal reckonings of the reconstruction era, and more.

-Unlike most contemporary approaches to history, which reflect the fashions and biases of the fleeting present, Humanitas offers students something more substantial.
-Following C. S. Lewis’s stout defense of reading primary sources in “On the Reading of Old Books,” Humanitas will help “persuade the young that firsthand knowledge is not only more worth acquiring than secondhand knowledge, but it is usually much easier and more delightful to acquire.
+Unlike most contemporary approaches to history, which reflect the fashions and biases of the fleeting present, the Humanitas series offers students something more substantial.
+Following C. S. Lewis’s stout defense of reading primary sources in “On the Reading of Old Books,” Humanitas will help “persuade the young that firsthand knowledge is not only more worth acquiring than secondhand knowledge, but it is usually much easier and more delightful to acquire."

 Dimensions: 8.5in x 11in